 This Major League Baseball Stadium Grows Its Own Food

-“Healthy food” and “baseball park” are two phrases you don’t often (if ever) see in combination.
-Baseball parks are notorious for their poor eating options, typically offering different combinations of meat, cheese, and beer.
-But as the American public becomes more health conscious (particularly under the guidance of Michelle Obama),even major sports stadiums have begun to change their tune.
+“Healthy food” and “ballpark” are two phrases you don’t often (if ever) see in combination.
+Baseball stadiums are notorious for their unhealthy eating options, typically offering different combinations of meat, cheese, and beer.
+But as the American public becomes more health conscious (particularly under the guidance of Michelle Obama),even major sports venues have begun to change their tune.

 The garden itself is compact, with raised beds and aeroponic towers making use of the limited space.
 “This is where the batters are looking when the game is being played…they call it the Batter’s Eye,” Wilder explained of the garden’s design.
 “With the garden, we have trees and stuff but we can’t have anything distracting.
 We had a passionfruit that started growing up into the bleachers and we the call from the Giants: ‘Hey, you gotta trim that back!’”

 All told, there are some 97 distinct varieties of plants– everything from oakleaf lettuce to elderberries– though the garden staff tries to grow as many orange plants as possible (#OrangeOctober).
 For fans, the garden opens two hours before first pitch; you can order food and hang out, or bring it back to your seat.
 But don’t worry– there are still always hotdogs for those who want them!

 Why Kids (And You!)
 Need To Play Outside

 PepsiCo’s Iconic Sculpture Gardens Re-Open on a Grand Scale

 Contraband Ferments Wants You To Trust Your Gut

 We Tried It: Blue Chamomile For Stress-Relief, Better Sleep

 The Future of Wine is Organic, Natural, Biodynamic

 How The Surrey Food Bank Uses Vertical Farming To Feed Those in Need